jcolag/entropy-arbitrage/2024-05-18-catburglar.md

 ## Opportunities

-Other than the non-interactive discussions on the game's page, you could try to pitch in at the [Bitbucket <i class="fab fa-bitbucket"></i> repository](https://bitbucket.org/JohnGabrielUK/catburglar/src/master/), though I don't see any interaction there, either.
+Other than the non-interactive discussions on the game's page, you could try to pitch in at the [Bitbucket repository](https://bitbucket.org/JohnGabrielUK/catburglar/src/master/), though I don't see any interaction there, either.

 Note that, while all the fonts seem to have licenses that would probably allow their current uses, at least those that I checked do *not* come under Free Culture licenses.